Agriculture

 Potato Days

-1) Total Accumulated P-Days (PDF 2 MB) for June 1 - September 17, 2023 represents the total accumulated physiological days for potatoes (P-Days) since June 1.
-P-Days accumulation has a different start date (June 1) because accumulation commences at about 50% potato emergence.
+Total Accumulated P-Days (June 1 - July 14, 2024) represents the total accumulated physiological days for potatoes (P-Days) since June 1.
+P-Days accumulation begins at about 50% potato emergence.
+As a result, accumulation begins on June 1.
 Other heat accumulation starts from May 1.
-The majority of agro-Manitoba has accumulated more than 800 P-Days.
+The majority of agro-Manitoba has accumulated more than 320 P-Days.

-2) Percent of Normal Accumulated P-Days (2 MB) for June 1 - September 17, 2023 represents the variation of accumulated physiological days for potatoes (P-Days) from the historical record over a 30-year period.
-All of agro-Manitoba, 95% of normal P-Days.
+Percent Normal Accumulated P-Days (June 1 - July 14, 2024) represents the variation of accumulated physiological days for potatoes (P-Days) from the historical record over a 30-year period.
+The majority of agro-Manitoba has accumulated over 100% of normal P-Days so far this season.

 Note: The information on the maps provides regional representation only.
 Field-specific conditions may be different from the information provided on the maps.